Dreadtristan/encryption-algorithm/README.md

 This is a very basic encryption algorithm made in python

 how to use:
-1. in the same directory as the code add a file that is named "output.txt"
-2. run the code
+1. run the code
-3. the encriped version should be in the file
+2. type in the message that you what to encrypt after each letter hit enter
+3. if you what to clear you input type clear on one line
+4. type print on one line and the encrypted version of you text should apper